 May 1st, 1957.
 Chicago Stadium.
 The rematch between young, tough Gene Fullmer, and the living legend, Sugar Ray Robinson.
 Pre-fight predictions were mixed, but most thought time was finally up for the Sugar Man.
 In fact, Robinson’s incredible career had appeared to have entered its twilight several years before.
 Having dominated the welterweight and middleweight divisions for over a decade, he had failed to capture a third divisional crown from light-heavyweight champ Joey Maxim in 1952 when, far ahead on points, the 100-degree heat made it impossible for him to continue.
 He announced his retirement months later and successfully stayed away from the prize ring for two full years.
 But, like so many ex-champions before and after, financial difficulties led to a comeback.

 Robinson’s career, already the stuff of legend, would from now on be a series of peaks and valleys.
 He suffered a tough loss to Ralph “Tiger” Jones in only his second comeback fight, before rebounding with five straight wins, including a second round knockout of Carl “Bobo” Olson for the middleweight title.
 He beat Olson in the rematch and then took on tough Gene Fullmer of Utah, a young bruiser whose wins over a host of middleweight contenders, including Jones, made him a legitimate threat to the great Robinson.

-Now, five months later, it was time for the rematch and the 35-year-old challenger was a 3-to-1 underdog.
+Now, five months later, it was time for the rematch and the 35-year-old challenger was a three-to-one underdog.
 And for the first three rounds the odds appeared justified with Fullmer bulling in and landing hard shots to Robinson’s body.
 In the fourth Sugar Ray began to come on, connecting with some of his sharp, snapping flurries.
-And then in the fifth, something extraordinary happened.
+And then in the fifth, something truly extraordinary happened.